 When I had my last significant birthday, I published my first book - what an amazing experience - and celebrated by organizing a big event with performances by an African drummer and dancer, a drag queen, a Tahitian dancer, a singing duo and a burlesque dancer.
 It was a huge party that was offered as a thank-you to the community who supported me on this crazy writing journey and I had a blast thanking them.

-This time I found myself at a lose for what to do to mark this moment that feels both vibrant and exciting.
+This time I found myself at a loss for what to do to mark this moment that feels both vibrant and exciting.
 In fact, I'll be in Kingston, Ontario, on my birthday visiting my very pregnant daughter, so the options are a bit limited.
 Fortunately my brilliant daughter found something to try that is outside the box - axe throwing.
 Sounds kickass to me.
 I hope I can at least hit the target once.

 However, I feel I want to do more to celebrate not only this milestone, but this time in my life.
 I am here.
 I am alive.
 I have my health.
 I am filled with gratitude.
 I have said goodbye to many who passed too young and have others struggling with physical challenges that limit their options.
 I am determined to seize the moment and do things that inspire and even scare me a little while I am able.